ITV drama McDonald & Dodds begins tonight

 “It was an absolute pleasure to shoot McDonald & Dodds against the backdrop of modern Bath and Bristol, and we’re hugely grateful to the local communities for being so welcoming.
 The location takes centre stage in the series, and has provided us with a wealth of varied sites – from impressive Grade II listed buildings, cathedrals and gardens; to hospitals, libraries and gyms.
 In addition, it was wonderful to return to The Bottle Yard Studios to shoot an array of the interior scenes for the series.
 As such an easily accessible and versatile space to work in, it was the ideal base for the drama.” – Managing Director of Mammoth Screen, Damien Timmer

-Produced by Mammoth Screen (Poldark, World On Fire, The Pale Horse), the new series of feature length crime mysteries filmed over ten weeks from August to October last year, using The Bottle Yard as production headquarters and also building substantial sets at the Studios for the show’s central police station (pictured above) and interiors of a police incident trailer.
+Produced by Mammoth Screen, the new series of feature length crime mysteries was filmed over ten weeks from August to October last year, using The Bottle Yard as production headquarters and also building substantial sets at the Studios for the show’s central police station and interiors of a police incident trailer.

 Whilst much of the exterior filming took place in Bath where the drama is set, Bristol Film Office also assisted the production team to shoot at a number of Bristol locations including Goldney Hall in Clifton, Wills Memorial Hall on Park Street, the Marriot Hotel on College Green and Queen’s Square.